The Cry of Jazz: Plot

 The Cry of Jazz is set in Chicago at the meeting of a jazz appreciation club of musicians and intellectuals, both Black and White.
 It is broken up into seven parts.
 Parts one, three, five, and seven center around conversations among the jazz club members.
 Parts two, four, and six are done in a documentary style and utilize footage of life in Chicago as well as of Sun Ra's band performing the music.
 Alex, the film's main character, serves as narrator during these sections.
 Although the film is nominally about jazz, jazz is used primarily as a metaphor to understand the African American experience.

 Part 1

 As the majority of the attendees of the jazz club leave, the crowd that remains is composed of two White men, Bruce and John, two White women, Natalie and Faye, and three Black men, Alex, Louis, and Bob.
 Alex overhears Bruce telling Natalie that rock and roll is jazz, which prompts a discussion about what jazz is.
-When Bruce asserts "jazz is merely the Negro's cry of joy and suffering," the White characters protest, upset with Bruce's implication that only Black people could have created jazz.
-Alex elaborates on Bruce's point, explaining "the Negro was the only one with the necessary musical and human history to create jazz."
+When Louis asserts "jazz is merely the Negro's cry of joy and suffering," the White characters protest, upset with Louis' implication that only Black people could have created jazz.
+Alex elaborates on Louis' point, explaining "the Negro was the only one with the necessary musical and human history to create jazz."